chelminski/WORDPRESS-User-Meta-URL-Display/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+== Short Description ==
+A simple plugin that retrieves and displays user meta data from the URL using a shortcode.

 == Description ==
 A simple WordPress plugin to retrieve and display user meta data from the URL.